MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 In this task, you go through the steps of provisioning capacity for your organization.
 There are two options for provisioning capacity:

-- Provision capacity within Copilot for Security (recommended)
+- Provision capacity within Security Copilot (recommended)
 - Provision capacity through Azure

-For this exercise, you provision capacity through Copilot for Security.
-When you first open Copilot for Security, a wizard guides you through the steps in setting up capacity for your organization.
+For this exercise, you provision capacity through Security Copilot.
+When you first open Security Copilot, a wizard guides you through the steps in setting up capacity for your organization.

-1. Open the simulated environment by selecting this link: **[Microsoft Copilot for Security](https://app.highlights.guide/start/6373500f-1f10-4584-a14e-ca0b4aa7399f?link=0&token=40f793d4-2956-40a4-b11a-6b3d4f92557f&azure-portal=true)**.
+1. Open the simulated environment by selecting this link: **[Microsoft Security Copilot](https://app.highlights.guide/start/6373500f-1f10-4584-a14e-ca0b4aa7399f?link=0&token=40f793d4-2956-40a4-b11a-6b3d4f92557f&azure-portal=true)**.

 1. Follow the steps in the Wizard, select **Get started**.
 1. On this page, you set up your security capacity.
 For any of the fields listed below, you can select the information icon for more information.